-Chris joined the then Leeds Mental Health Teaching NHS Trust (LMHT) at its Chief Executive in January 2005.
-LMHT became the Leeds Partnerships NHS Foundation Trust in August 2007 and then, in February 2012, the Leeds and York Partnership NHS Foundation Trust
+Chris joined what was Leeds Mental Health Teaching NHS Trust as its Chief Executive in January 2005, and continued his appointment as Chief Executive following its authorisation as an NHS Foundation Trust in 2007.
+The Leeds Partnerships NHS Foundation NHS Trust became the Leeds and York Partnership NHS Foundation Trust in February 2012.

-Prior to joining the Trust Dawn was the Director of Finance in Barnsley NHS Foundation Trust.
-She has worked across the NHS, predominantly in mental health and for a short while in primary care trust.
-She has worked in Sheffield, Wakefield, Derby and Leeds; including being the deputy director of finance of our predecessor organisation, Leeds Partnerships NHS Foundation Trust, when she was part of the team that led on securing our foundation Trust status.
+Prior to joining our Trust Dawn was the Director of Finance in Barnsley NHS Foundation Trust.
+She has worked across the NHS, predominantly in mental health and for a short while in a primary care trust.
+She has worked in Sheffield, Wakefield, Derby and Leeds; including being the Deputy Director of Finance of our predecessor organisation, Leeds Partnerships NHS Foundation Trust, when she was part of the team that led on securing our foundation trust status.

 Jim was appointed to the substantive post of Medical Director on 1 September 2012.

 He trained at the University of Leeds Medical School and after graduation worked in hospitals in West Yorkshire before undertaking the North Yorkshire rotational training scheme in psychiatry.
 He then worked in Wessex as Senior Registrar for four years before taking up a consultant post to develop forensic psychiatry services in North Yorkshire in 1996.
 In 2004 he became the Medical Director of the Selby and York PCT, a position he maintained until services transferred to our Trust in February 2012.

 Susan was appointed to the substantive post of Director of Workforce Development on 1 January 2012.